bereketDeneke/BookExchange/README.md

 ## Research Topics

-Here's the updated **Research Topics** section in the same format as the README:

----
-Here’s an expanded and detailed outline for each research topic based on the implementation of registration, session handling, login, and logout:

----

-## Research Topics

 ### Using Next.js for Full-Stack Development (10 points)
 - **What is it?**
   Next.js is a full-stack framework that extends React’s capabilities to include server-side rendering (SSR), static site generation (SSG), and API routes.
 This enables the creation of complex web applications that require both client-side interactivity and backend server logic.